 By Heather Rhoades

-Growing celery is generally considered to be the ultimate vegetable gardening challenge.
+Growing celery (Apium graveolens) is generally considered to be the ultimate vegetable gardening challenge.
 It has a very long growing season but a very low tolerance for both heat and cold.
 There is not much flavor difference between the home grown variety and the store bought variety so most gardeners grow a celery plant purely for the challenge it poses.
 Read on to find out more about the best way to grow celery in your garden.

 Starting Celery Seeds